https://github.com/ahoy-cli/ahoy

 - Bash completion works with aliases as well as primary command names.

-### Example of new YAML setup in v2
+## Example of the YAML file setup

 ```YAML